DiamondLightSource/pymalcolm/docs/tutorials/pmac.rst

 We can now run up imalcolm by executing ``etc/malcolm/BLxxI-ML-MALC-01.yaml``, and open http://localhost:8008/gui/BLxxI-ML-SCAN-01 to see our scan Block.
-The first thing we should do it setup the motion controller.
+The first thing we should do is setup the motion controller.
 If we click the Auto Layout button, then click through to the ``BRICK-01`` layout and Auto Layout that, we will see the layout of motors in co-ordinate systems.
 We need to assign the two raw motors to any axes a-z in the co-ordinate system so that